Technical SEO: A Beginners Guide To Technical SEO Audits

 Increases Website Security - Implementing SSL/HTTPS is an important technical SEO task that helps to protect users’ data and increase trustworthiness.

 Improves Mobile-Friendliness - With most users browsing the internet using mobile devices, it's important to make your website responsive and optimized for mobile devices.
 This provides a better user experience which leads to increased engagement.
+Learn about how Mobilegeddon update affected website rankings.
+You can also create mobile versions of content that load faster using Accelerated Mobile Pages (AMP).

 Increases Visibility - Adding technical elements such as structured data helps search engines better understand the content on your website and can improve your chances of appearing in rich snippets and other types of search features, leading to increased visibility.
+It can also help your business getting added to the Google Knowledge Graph as well, allowing for a Knowledge Panel to feature your business main information.

 Is Technical SEO Complicated for Beginners?